All Products

 Function Compute:Instance types and usage modes

-• Elastic instance: the basic instance type of Function Compute.
-Elastic instances are suitable for scenarios with bursty traffic or compute-intensive workloads.
+• CPU instances: the basic instance type of Function Compute.
+CPU instances are suitable for scenarios with bursty traffic or compute-intensive workloads.

-• GPU-accelerated instance: Instances that use the Ampere and Turing architectures for GPU acceleration.
-GPU-accelerated instances are mainly used in audio and video processing, Artificial Intelligence (AI), and image processing scenarios.
+• GPU-accelerated instance: instances that use the Ampere and Turing architectures for GPU acceleration.
+GPU-accelerated instances are mainly used in audio and video processing, AI, and image processing scenarios.
 Instances of this type accelerate business by offloading workloads to GPU hardware.

-The following topics describe best practices for GPU-accelerated instances in different scenarios:
+The following topics describe the best practices for GPU-accelerated instances in different scenarios:

 Important